 C6.2.2.
 Case managers, in coordination with Security Cooperation Organizations (SCOs), are responsible for tracking FMS delivery status.

 C6.2.3.
 Informing Foreign Military Sales Customers of Negative Impacts.
 If any situation arises that puts at risk the USG’s ability to meet a commitment made to a partner nation, it is essential that the broader security cooperation (SC) enterprise be informed in advance so that the USG may provide a unified response.
-Any written or verbal communication to inform a partner nation of the USG's inability to deliver defense articles or services in the following situations must be coordinated in advance with DSCA (Office of International Operations (IOPS)) Country Portfolio Director (CPD)/DSCA (Office of Business Operations (OBO) Country Financial Director (CFD):
+Any written or verbal communication to inform a partner nation of the USG's inability to deliver defense articles or services in the following situations must be coordinated in advance with DSCA (Office of International Operations (IOPS)) Country Portfolio Director (CPD)/DSCA (Office of Business Operations (OBO) Country Finance Director (CFD):

 • For any case that met the Congressional Notification (CN) thresholds of Table C5.T13.: